Teacher Training & Teachers Development

 - Observation of, and correction of students, in classes.

 - Pre- and post-natal asana practice.

-Cost: $1032 per 3 week module, payable before the start of each module.
+Cost: $1084 per 3 week module, payable before the start of each module.
 If unable to attend the full module payment a minimum of 2 weeks is required.

 Certified Iyengar yoga teachers are required to complete 20 hours of ongoing training and personal development each year with a Senior Iyengar teacher.